✅ SAFE — Lentils

 ✅ Reality: Tolerating something and thriving on it are two very different things.
 A street dog's tolerance reflects survival, not safety.
 They also suffer undiagnosed chronic issues.
 A pet dog, especially one prone to weight gain, pancreatitis or allergies, needs measured, deliberate feeding.

-"When Indian pet parents ask me about lentils, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With lentils, the factors that matter most are preparation and quantity — not just the safety rating.
 A 'safe' or 'caution' label is only the start; portion size and frequency matter more.
 Let the katori amounts here be your opening guide, adjusted to your dog's response."

 Sources & References